davidgumberg/prnotes/ibd/coinsview.md

 #### CCoinsCacheEntry

+    󰋁 The terms "backing cache" and "parent cache" are used interchangeably here and in bitcoin core source code to refer to the backing CCoinsView (view->base) of a CCoinsViewBacked

 `CCoinsCacheEntry` is used for tracking the status of a coin "in one level of the coins database caching hierarchy."
 Namely, whether or not that coin is spent or unspent, `DIRTY` or `!DIRTY`, `FRESH` or `!FRESH`.